Dr. Steven Haase is a veterinarian with over 19 years of experience.

 In addition to veterinary medicine, I have taught community education courses in introductory-level German at the Heartland Community College branch in Pontiac.
 In July of 2011, my clinic was featured on a popular German television show at the time, called der XXL-Ostfriese: Unterwegs mit Knochenbrecher Tamme Hanken (“the XXLarge East Frisian: on the road with the Horse Chiropracter Tamme Hanken” ), which filmed at the clinic in November of 2010.
 I am fluent in both German and Low German (East Frisian dialect).

 In my free time I enjoy spending time with family and going to my three kids’ activities—coaching them or keeping stats for their teams in baseball, basketball, and volleyball.
-My hobbies include hiking, traveling, wildlife watching, learning foreign languages, volleyball, basketball, tennis and swimming.
-Along with my wife and children, we live with our four pets: Shih Tzu Max and Moyenne Poodle Ruby, and two Devon Rex cats named Benny and Gabby.
+My hobbies include hiking, traveling, wildlife watching, learning foreign languages, drawing/painting, volleyball, basketball, tennis and swimming.
+I also enjoy listening to music—including German pop music— and going to concerts of my favorite band, Santiano.
+Along with my wife and children, we live with our five pets: Shih Tzu Max, Moyenne Poodle Ruby, and Goldendoodle Minnie, and two Devon Rex cats named Benny and Gabby.